 “Oh, Robin, thank God you’re here,” whispered Donna into his ear as a man came in from the patio and stood in front of the desk glaring at her.
 “I desperately need your help with this pest.”

-Donna smoothed the front of her dress, took a deep breath, smiled, and said, “Mr. Hancock, how may I help you?”
+Donna smoothed the front of her dress, took a deep breath and smiled.
+“Mr. Hancock, how may I help you?”

 Amazed by her rapid transition, I moved alongside her and smiled at the diminutive, skinny man in his early fifties frowning at mother through squinty grey eyes.
 He was wearing a white short-sleeved shirt, with a row of cheap biros clipped neatly in his breast pocket.
 Khaki shorts covered his knees while long white socks disappeared up under the shorts.
 Plastic sandals and a white floppy hat completed the quintessential outfit of a certain breed of English gentlemen on holiday in warm places.